mbabynames search ✿

 Sem John

-Sem, meaning "noble and strong", pairs with John, meaning "God is gracious".
+Sem, meaning "name or renown", pairs with John, meaning "God is gracious".
 The meanings point in complementary directions.
 One syllable each.
 The full name has a clipped, confident rhythm.

 Flowing and rhythmic